EnigmaCurry/d.rymcg.tech/BRIEF.md

 This part's on you:

- * Provision a Linux server, setup firewall, configure SSH, install Docker.
+ * Provision a Linux server, setup external firewall, configure SSH, install Docker.
  * Setup a Linux-ish workstation, configure key based SSH access to the server, setup the remote Docker context to use Docker over SSH, test `docker run hello-world` works.
 Install `make`, `docker-compose`, `jq`, `apache2-utils`,